core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 Without this optimization, it is not possible, not even in theory, to achieve the minimum number of flights.
 This optimization makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see {{Section 1.2 of I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE-protected CoAP data within target MTU sizes.

 Furthermore, this document defines a number of parameters corresponding to different information elements of an EDHOC application profile (see {{web-linking}}).
-These can be specified as target attributes in the link to an EDHOC resource associated with that application profile, thus enabling an enhanced discovery of such resource for CoAP clients.
+These can be specified as target attributes in the link to an EDHOC resource associated with that application profile, thus enabling an enhanced discovery of such a resource for CoAP clients.

 ## Terminology